CTPSSTAFF/prototype-24hr-congestion-scan/README.md

 * I-495 NB and SB (entire rotue in MA)
 * US-1 NB and SB between I-93 and Peabody
 * US-3 NB and SB between I-95 and the New Hampshire state line
+* US-44 EB and WB (express highway portion of the route)
 * MA SR-2 EB and WB within the CTPS model region
+* MA SR-3 NB and SB (express highway portion of the route south of I-95)
+* MA SR-128 NB and SB (express highway portion of the route not coincident with I-95)
+* MA SR-140 NB and SB (express highway portion of the route)
+* MA SR-146 NB and SB (express highway portion of the route)
+* MA SR-213 EB and WB
 * MA SR-24 NB and SB within the CTPS model region
+* The Lowell connector NB and SB (MA SR N087 and NA SR N482)

 Data source: [INRIX](https://inrix.com) speed and travel time data provided through [RITIS](https://ritis.org).
 The raw data downloaded from INRIX required some post-processing to transform it into a form readily usable